connorblackard/SANS-Slide-Titles-to-CSV/README.md

 6. Look through all the entries until you find one that has the key value pair `OperationName: CourseQuery`

    ![Graphql Example](https://raw.githubusercontent.com/concon2015/SANS-Slide-Titles-to-CSV/main/graphql_screenshot.png)
-7. Once you find that entry, select the "Payload" tab
+7. Once you find that entry, select the "Response" tab
 8. Copy the entire contents of this field (note: this will be a lot of content and you will have to scroll down quite a ways)
 9. Create a text file on your computer called "course.json" in the same directory as the script
 10. Run the script with Python